Guide for Complying with the Vessel Fishing Requirements of the U.S. Canada Albacore Treaty 2021

 Will vessels from Canada have these same reporting requirements?

 Yes, Canadian vessels will have to hail in and out prior to engaging in fishing in U.S. waters and leaving U.S. waters.

 How will NOAA Fisheries and Canada use these reports?

 Both NOAA Fisheries and Fisheries and Oceans Canada (DFO) will have access to all report information.
 Because we will all have access to the same data, there should be no disagreements about the number of vessels or amount of fishing done by those vessels in each nation’s waters.
-As stated above, a vessel from one nation found fishing in waters of the other nation without having hailed in to the Canadian Coast Guard is fishing illegally.
+As stated above, a vessel from one nation found fishing in waters of the other nation without having hailed in to the appropriate reporting office is fishing illegally.
 Maintaining a record of your confirmation number after you have hailed in is important in the documentation process in the event you are boarded by the Coast Guard and your fishing activities are questioned.

 Am I allowed to transport live bait across the border for use during fishing in Canadian waters?

 U.S. vessels operating under the Treaty are permitted to fish for albacore tuna using live northern anchovy as bait in Canadian waters.
 U.S. vessels are allowed to transport live northern anchovy for use as bait into Canadian waters.
 Vessels wishing to enter a Canadian port with live bait on board must inform the Canadian Customs and Border Services Agency (CBSA) that they have northern anchovy for use as bait on board when clearing customs prior to entering the port.
 Vessels not planning to enter a Canadian port do not have to inform the CBSA, although the vessel must still follow the hail in and out requirements mentioned above.